https://consensus.app/By Aaron Tay, Head, Data Services

 You can of course ignore both the generated answers and consensus meter and focus on the search results which has 3 layouts - "Default", "Compact", "Table", with the "Table" setting being most interesting.

 Consensus not only lists the papers but uses LLMs to extract information about "population", "methods", "results", "outcomes" and "Sample size".
+This is the same extraction you get when you click on individual papers to generate "Study snapshots".

 Unlike some other tools like Elicit or SciSpace you cannot create additional custom columns of information.